rubenk/pdns/docs/backends/tinydns.rst

 TTL returned for the timestamped racked will not be totally correct.
 The record will expire once the cache is expired and the backend is queried again.
 Please note that :ref:`setting-cache-ttl` is a performance related setting.
-See `Performance related settings <performance.md>`__.
+See :doc:`../performance`.
 Location support only exists for IPv4!

 Master mode
 -----------